kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - *Routine reboot:* a node reboots (or finishes an OS update) and kubelet comes back `Ready` without anyone deleting `/var/lib/kubelet/memory_manager_state`.
-- *Strict environment:* an operator who wants the previous strict behavior, or a specific bound, sets a policy option.
+- *Strict environment:* an operator who wants the previous strict behavior leaves the feature gate off, or sets the policy option to disable the tolerance or pin a specific bound.

 ### Risks and Mitigations